 As we’ve established, nearshoring is all about using cultural similarities to foster effective teamwork between your team and the external one.
 Well, that’s hard to do if they don’t understand each other.

-Language differences are a problem for many outsourcing relationships.
 According to a study on offshoring, language barriers rank among the most popular concerns when outsourcing.
 A potential hurdle to good communication, a lack of mutual understanding can be catastrophic for teamwork.

 English is the globally accepted way to communicate in business, but different locations have varying levels of proficiency.

 That’s a big part of the reason Western industry leaders have been nearshoring in Eastern Europe.
 The 2021 English Proficiency Index tells us that countries such as Serbia, Romania, Greece, and Bulgaria rank highly in English knowledge.

 Language is only one ingredient in the recipe for a strong business connection.

 Suboptimal communication is always a problem in a company.
 But when you’re entrusting an external team with a crucial part of your operation, that risk is exacerbated.
 You want to be kept in the loop, and that takes a conscious effort on both sides.